Bijections#

 A triangular affine transformation.

 Transformation has the form \(Ax + b\), where \(A\) is a lower or upper triangular matrix, and \(b\) is the bias vector.
-We assume the diagonal entries are positive, and constrain the values using SoftPlus.
+We assume the diagonal entries are positive, and constrain the values using softplus.
 Other parameterizations can be achieved by e.g. replacing self.triangular after construction.

 Parameters: